brnco/thm/README.md

 ##ffmpeg strings
-these aren't implemented quite as they are written here but if you wanted to make each of these derivatives with ffmpeg, this is what you would use:
+these aren't implemented quite as they are written here, everything in brackets is a variable for example, but if you wanted to make each of these derivatives with ffmpeg, this is what you would use:

 **concatenate**